What is the average salary for a plumber?

 Do I need certifications or training to become a plumber?

 Licensing and certification requirements for plumbers can vary from state to state.
 However, most states and some localities require plumbers to be licensed.
 Although licensing requirements vary, states and localities often require workers to have 2 to 5 years of experience and to pass an exam that shows their knowledge of the trade before allowing plumbers to work independently.
-Entry-level plumbers often work in apprenticeships under experienced workers or supervisors after graduating from a trade school or vocational program.
+Entry-level plumbers may need to complete an apprenticeship under experienced workers or supervisors after graduating from a trade school or vocational program.
+Click here for contact information for state licensing/regulatory boards and certain industry licensing information.
 If you are looking to finish up high school and get a jumpstart on your career you can also enroll in our high school diploma with plumbing pathways program

 Where can I work as a plumber?